Anxiety - GAD - GABA

 Preferably a Paleo type diet which emphasizes low carbohydrate intake is recommended.
 Also, if you know that you are extremely sensitive to glutamate it would be recommended to reduce foods such as peas, tomato juice, and parmesan or Roquefort cheese.
 Protein powders and amino acid formulas are also high in glutamate and are excitotoxic.

 We also provide nutritional support for the neurotransmitter GABA.
-We have found it very effective with Anxiety, Chronic pain and Restless Legs Syndrome.
+We have found it very effective with Anxiety, Chronic pain, Insomnia and Restless Legs Syndrome.

 Besides the necessary dietary change it is important to restrict and or remove the environmental toxins found in our cosmetics, perfumes, colognes, household products such as dish soap, laundry soap and household cleaners.